 - To create a new case, the user begins with the Case Data tab followed by Deformity Parameters tab, etc. Once the case is completed, the user can navigate freely between tabs and the flow is from the left to the right; tabs that are not appropriate to the next step of the case planning process are greyed out.
-To return to a previous tab during a case creation process, the user should click the arrow to the left-hand side of the screen or one of the function tabs. - It is good practice to click the button after making any changes to the on screen parameters.
+To return to a previous tab during a case creation process, the user should click the arrow to the left-hand side of the screen or one of the function tabs. - It is good practice to click the parameters.
 This will provide visual confirmation that the changes are as intended.
-Regardless of whether the Update Views is clicked after changing one or more parameters, the new parameters will be saved once either the 'next' arrow on the right-hand side or one of the function tabs are clicked. - The user can click on each image to enlarge it in a pop-up window.
+Regardless of whether the Save & Update is clicked after changing one or more parameters, the new parameters will be saved once either the 'next' arrow on the right-hand side or one of the function tabs are clicked. - The user can click on each image to enlarge it in a pop-up window.

-• The TL-HEX software is designed for minimal response (wait) time.
+The TL-HEX software is designed for minimal response (wait) time.
 However, in the event of internet transmission delays, a ring with a dot loading animation is displayed while the user's PC is waiting for a response from the TL-HEX server.

-- The pop-up window appears during a ring size change, when recalculation of the strut lengths is required. - In case of temporary loss of internet connection and/or when the user is finished for the day (by logging off), the surgeon should close the internet browser, then reopen browser, clear the browser history, open TL-HEX application and login. - The session will automatically time out after 30 minutes.
-The surgeon should close the internet browser, then reopen browser, clear the browser history, open TL-HEX application and login. - The 'about' menu contains general information about the product and its website.
+- In case of temporary loss of internet connection and/or when the user is finished for the day (by logging off), the surgeon should close the internet browser, then reopen browser, clear the browser history, open TL-HEX application and login. - The session will automatically time out after 30 minutes.
+The surgeon should close the internet browser, then reopen browser, clear the browser history, open TL-HEX application and login.